La-Trobe-University-Library/.github/standards/git_workflows.md

 4. Invite reviewers: Usually at least one other relevant team member should review your changes before they are merged.
 5. Address review comments
 6. Merge your pull request: Once your PR is complete, another team member should merge your PR to ensure that a second person always reviews every PR as above.
-7. If you created a fresh branch: Delete the branch on the remote (GitHub) repository to keep thing clean, and also on your local machine.
+7. If you created a fresh branch: Delete the branch on the remote (GitHub) repository to keep things clean, and also on your local machine.